 Cape Town is perfect for adventurers.
 Table Mountain dominates the skyline and to reach the top, you can use the cable car or hike up.
 You can abseil to get back down from Table Mountain, tandem paraglide off Lion's Head mountain, take a ferry to Robben Island, or walk through the pristine Kirstenbosch Gardens.

 So you see – in South Africa, you can get a local holiday that's as good (or better) as an international one, but at a fraction of the cost with hippo.co.za.
 Compare travel packages today and discover the wonders of our gorgeous country.
+Before you travel compare travel insurance deals for you trip.

 Sources: SA-Venues; Lonely Planet; Away with the Fairies; SA History; Homes of Africa;